crcmt/Preview_of_TME/README.md

 <p align="center">Figure 1.
 Types of tumor microenvironment.</p>

-A brief description of each type of TME and its graphical interpretation can be found in Fig. 2.
+<p align="center">A brief description of each type of TME and its graphical interpretation can be found in Fig. 2.</p>

 ![image2020-11-4_18-12-26](https://user-images.githubusercontent.com/127855909/228009221-3fe09cc9-a30a-4d3f-aa4b-3641c6278f7e.png)